Conor-Behard333/Huffman-Compression/README.md

 If that doesn't work do this instead:

-Download the 'out' folder and
+Download the repo as a zip file and
 In cmd/terminal go to the directory where the 'out' folder is located and run.

 ```